danielsoutar/daggery/docs/limitations.md

 ## Daggery is not benchmarked

-It is unlikely to have an issue with performance in the transform - the execution is extremely short and incurs little in the way of complex indices, nested structures, or waits (apart from the necessary `await` in gathering each batch for the async DAG).
+It is unlikely to have an issue with performance in the transform - the transform is extremely short and incurs little in the way of branching, complex indices, nested structures, or waits (apart from the necessary `await` in gathering each batch for the async DAG).

 A more credible concern is memory performance - see [here](https://github.com/pydantic/pydantic/issues/11194) for some details.
 In particular the question of scaling to large numbers of models is unknown.
 For practical usage this is likely not a concern, but could be greater if multiple levels of nesting occur, as would be the case with composition.

 ## Daggery does not perform type validation on the nodes themselves

-This is probably the most credible issue Daggery faces, being a validation library for DAGs, but is potentially hard to change.
-This is especially true in the face of functions that may miss type signatures, and are free-form functions.
+This is probably the most credible issue Daggery faces, being a validation library for DAGs, but is potentially hard to implement, especially in a user-friendly way.
+This is especially true in the face of functions that may miss type signatures, and are not guaranteed to obey these signatures anyway.
 Unlike graph compilers for deep neural networks, we have many different types and combinations thereof to deal with.
 And Python is rather famous for being freestyle.